 About me

-I am a third year PhD candidate in Computer Engineering and a part of IDEAS Lab at Northwestern University, advised by Dr. Qi Zhu.
+I am a fourth-year PhD candidate in Computer Engineering at Northwestern University, part of the IDEAS Lab and advised by Dr. Qi Zhu.

-Prior to joining Northwestern, I worked as an IC design engineer with Analog Devices Inc., where I developed metric driven and formal verification methods for application specific ICs aimed at industrial and consumer electronics.
-I have a Masters by Research in Electrical Engineering from Indian Institute of Technology, Madras during which I designed sensing and algorithms framework for cardiac wearables.
+Before my PhD, I worked as an IC design engineer at Analog Devices Inc., developing formal verification methods for application-specific ICs.
+I hold a Masters by Research in Electrical Engineering from Indian Institute of Technology, Madras, where I designed a sensing and algorithms framework for cardiac wearables.

 You can reach me at payalmohapatra2026 at u dot northwestern dot edu.

-Link to my CV (last updated on February 2024)
+Link to my CV (last updated December 2024)

 Ongoing Projects